Playchoice's ultimate activity book collection Download activity book

 But all in all, you shouldn't expect too much AI and not too much robot smartness.

-Best tracing robot
+Best robot that follows lines

 N / C Inductive Tracer Bot